arushisharma17/NeuroX/README.md

 ### Application Data

 Application data can take various forms, such as HTTP POST or GET requests, and resides in the application segment of the packet.
+For example, in an HTTP POST request, the information we wish to transmit is in the application data portion of the packet.

 ### Network Layers

-Protocols are organized into layers:
+Protocols are organized into layers to create a hierarchical structure:
-- **Network Layer**: IP protocol, handles routing of data.
+- **Network Layer**: Includes the IP protocol, which handles the routing of data.
-- **Transport Layer**: TCP protocol, ensures reliable data transmission.
+- **Transport Layer**: Includes the TCP protocol, which ensures reliable data transmission.
-- **Application Layer**: HTTP protocol, enables client-server communication.
+- **Application Layer**: Includes the HTTP protocol, which enables client-server communication.

 ### Public vs Private Network

 - **Public IP Address**: Unique identifier for a device on the internet, accessible globally.
-- **Private IP Address**: Used within a local network, not accessible from the internet.
+- **Private IP Address**: Used within a local

+ network, not accessible from the internet.
+Private IP addresses are used in home or office networks.

 ### Static vs Dynamic IP Addresses

 - **Dynamic IP Address**: Temporarily assigned, changes with each connection, commonly used for clients.
 - **Static IP Address**: Permanently assigned, does not change, often used for servers.
+Static IP addresses require manual configuration.

 ### Ports

 Ports are numeric identifiers used to distinguish between different services running on the same device.
 For example, port 80 is typically used for HTTP, and port 443 for HTTPS.
+Ports allow multiple services to run on the same IP address without conflict.

 ---
 ## TCP and UDP